open-telemetry/opentelemetry.io/content/en/blog/2022/troubleshooting-nodejs.md

 options.
 An error in one of these options will fail to export, which is silently ignored by default.

-A a few common configuration errors are covered in the following subsections.
+A few common configuration errors are covered in the following subsections.

 ### OTLP exporters